How do you reduce spousal support in California?

 - A change in the lifestyle or financial status of you or your ex-spouse that justifies a downward modification of spousal support.
 This does not necessarily mean a change of income but rather a change in the asset base or asset to debt ratio.
 Falling on hard times even when your income is the same, may be grounds for a downward modification just as your ex-spouse's upward change in lifestyle or asset-base can serve as good cause.
 One common example of this can be your ex spouse receiving an inheritance.

-- Your ex-spouse’s cohabitation with a member of the opposite sex.
+- Your ex-spouse's cohabitation with a non-marital partner.

 Do not confuse the necessity to show a change of circumstance with certain events that cause a termination of spousal support in California.